-DAFM provides large amounts of administrative data on livestock slaughterings, live trade in animals, commercial sales of poultry, eggs, honey, vegetables, cereals and other output items.
-They also provide data on the consumption of feeding stuffs, fertilisers, pesticides and the subsidies paid to farmers.
-The 'Animal Identification and Movement' database supported by the Department is an important source of information for estimating changes in the stocks of cattle.
+The Department of Agriculture, Food & Marine (DAFM) provide large amounts of administrative data on livestock slaughterings, live trade in animals, commercial sales of poultry, eggs, honey, vegetables, cereals and other output items.

+They also provide data on the consumption of feedingstuffs, fertilisers, pesticides and the subsidies paid to farmers.

+The 'Animal Identification and Movement' database supported by DAFM is an important source of information for estimating changes in the stocks of cattle.

-Surveys of agricultural holdings conducted by the CSO such as the 'June Crop and Livestock Survey', 'Farm Structure Survey' (FSS) and 'Census of Agriculture' provide the data on livestock numbers (sheep, pigs), the area planted and yield of different crops and other items.
+Surveys of agricultural holdings conducted by the CSO such as the 'June Crop and Livestock Survey', 'Farm Structure Survey' (FSS) and 'Census of Agriculture' (CoA) provide the data on livestock numbers (sheep, pigs), the area planted and yield of different crops and other items.
 The CSO's survey of creameries provides data on monthly and annual intake of manufacturing and liquid milk.